Alethio36/mediastack/docs/roadmap.md

   narrowing below into one "shrink the root surface" goal.

 ### Structure
-- Revisit the folder structure — config files and compose shards.
+- Revisit the folder structure for config files (the compose-shard model is now settled — see Architecture rules above).
 - Formalize the `.env` config schema and validate it (it is the whole config surface; `doctor`-style checks for it).